 Lead times need to be longer for a number of reasons.
 Some companies have moved approvals to higher levels in the organizational hierarchy.
 It may take longer to get the required sign-offs.
 Budgets for conferences and professional development programs have been slashed in many organizations.
 It is important for prospective participants to get approval early before the budget has been earmarked for other initiatives.

 As a general rule of thumb, begin marketing next year’s conference or trade show before this year’s event is over.
 If your conference has an app, encourage all participants to download it and send out “save the date” push notifications before this year’s event is over.
 Extend special rates to this year’s participants if they register for next year’s event by a specified deadline.
-(Family resorts have successful used this strategy for decades.)
+(Family resorts have successfully used this strategy for decades.)

 2. Don’t put all of your eggs in the social media basket.